 The College regularly invests in the maintenance of the estate with planned annual programmes of maintenance carried out during the summer months.
-Annual budgets include an allocation for such works.
+Annual budgets include an allocation for such works

-During 16/17, the college began works on a new innovative Sports and Performance new build which has a projected cost to completion of circa £4.2 m This will significantly enhance the learning experience for both the Sports and Performing Arts students as well as enhance the facilities available to support the wellbeing of staff, students and the local community.
-Also, during the year, work was completed in relation to resurfacing the artificial sports pitch which again provides significant benefits to both the college and local community.
+During 17/18, the college completed works on a new innovative Sports and Performance new build which cost circa £3.8 m This will significantly enhance the learning experience for both the Sports and Performing Arts students as well as enhance the facilities available to support the wellbeing of staff, students and the local community.

-DIRECTORS' REPORT FOR THE YEAR ENDED 31 JULY 2017 (continued)
+COLEG SIR GÂR DIRECTORS' REPORT FOR THE YEAR ENDED 31 JULY 2018 (continued)